freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 That's it, you can now skip to the 'syncing up from parent' section after you have launched a GitPod workspace.
 Most parts of this guide applies to GitPod workspaces, but be mindful of [how the URLs & Ports work within a GitPod](https://www.gitpod.io/docs/configure/workspaces/ports) workspace.

-### How to prepare your local machine
+## **How to prepare your local machine**

 Start by installing the prerequisite software for your operating system.

 We primarily support development on Linux and Unix-based systems.
-Our staff and community contributors regularly work with the codebase using tools installed on Ubuntu and macOS.
+Our staffs and community contributors regularly work with the codebase using tools installed on Ubuntu and macOS.

 We also support Windows 10 via WSL2, which you can prepare by [reading this guide](how-to-setup-wsl.md).